 Allow for a range of supporting land uses in northwest Lower South Fork Area to support agricultural production, processing, and sales, and allow area residents to operate home occupations and short-term rentals.
-Discourage the establishment of industries and businesses that are primarily region-serving (e.g., large-format retail, cause significant traffic impacts).
+Discourage the establishment of industries and businesses that are primarily region-serving or cause significant traffic impacts.